maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Apple's Integer BASIC produces only integer values, as these were the only numbers it could work with.
 The system always returns a value between 0 and *aexp*-1, which made it an analog of the more typical floating point versions that never returned the upper bound.
 To simulate rolling dice, for instance, one would use `LET ROLL=RND(6)+1`.

-Sinclair QL BASIC has a similar feature, but uses a more explicit syntax that allows a range to be specified, `RND(10 TO 50)`.
+Sinclair QL BASIC can generate numbers in any given range using `TO`, like, `RND(10 TO 50)`.

 Commodore BASIC uses `RND(0)` to produce a "randomized random value", which is accomplished by mixing the last value with the value from an internal timer.
 As the timer functions vary across their computer models, the outcome of this function also varies.
 On most machines, the timer is always running and `RND(0)` operates as if it has been seeded with `RANDOMIZE`.
 On the Commodore 64 the timer does not start automatically and `RND(0)` will always return the same value.
 Note that this is different than dialects like Dartmouth; those will return different values for `RND(0)` every time it is called, although the *sequence* of values will always be the same (unless `RANDOMIZE`d).
 On the C64, the *value* is the same every time it is called as well as every time it is run.
 To address this, users were told to add `RND(-TI)` near the start of their programs, using the ticks counter, `TI`, as the seed.
-This is not needed in RetroBASIC, but will work as expected.
+This is not needed in RetroBASIC, but will work property if used.

 In AppleSoft BASIC, an *aexp* of zero causes the system to return the last value.
 This appears to be the same implementation as Commodore versions (which were based on the same original code), but without the ability to tie in a timer.